pdrosos/ShareDontWaste/README.md

 Telerik Academy ASP.NET MVC Project

-This is a charity website which goal is to connect donors and recipients, and to smooth the donnation process.
+This is a charity website which goal is to connect donors and recipients, and to smooth the donation process.
 There are 4 main sections in the website:

 - Public